J-Soft/BeBot/ReadMe.txt

 1. Open a command prompt.
 (Start > Run > CMD, Click OK)
 2. In the command prompt, enter the command mysql -u root -p
-3. Enter your root password (You did write it down so you wouldn’t forget it right?)
+3. Enter your root password (You did write it down so you wouldn"t forget it right?)

 You should now have a MySQL prompt that looks like: mysql>